-Participate in the SE Raleigh Innovation Challenge for the chance to win funding from a $120,000 prize pool for new ideas and solutions that are innovative yet practical.
+The Southeast Raleigh Innovation Challenge is a chance to win funding from a $120,000 prize pool for new ideas and solutions that are innovative yet practical.

 And that can only come from people who know and are committed to their community.

 Challenge is open to SE Raleigh addresses within the 27610, 27601, and 27603 zip codes — existing and aspiring small businesses, young people (aged 14+), and community organizations including nonprofits, churches, and other social enterprises are encouraged to apply!

 - Small Business (existing or aspiring)

 What change do you want to see?
 Turn your passion into an idea that will benefit Southeast Raleigh.
 A new approach to job skills training?
 Creating success for youth?
 A new kind of business that address a social need?
 You decide.
 Creativity counts.